 - Unpredictability – which describes the extent to which needs fluctuate;

 - Intensity – which relates to the quantity and severity of the individual’s needs and the support required to meet them.

 The Needs Portrayal (for retrospective claims only) will look at twelve care domains, including behaviour, cognition, psychological and emotional needs, and communication, which are then sub-divided into low, moderate, high, severe or priority levels of need.
 Generally speaking, the score of one ‘priority’ or two ‘severes’ will be indicative of a primary health need and, as a consequence, eligibility for CHC funding will be likely.

-So, if you have relatives who are receiving care at home or in a nursing or residential care home and they have a health need, contact us on 0117 904 6000.
+So, if you have relatives who are receiving care at home or in a nursing or residential care home and they have a health need or you would like to find out more about care fees refunds, contact the Private Client Services steam or call 0117 904 6000.